 These common side effects happen in more than 1 in 100 people.

-If you get these side effects, keep taking the medicine, but tell your doctor if they bother you or don't go away:
+If you get them, keep taking the medicine, but tell your doctor if they bother you or do not go away.

 Serious side effects

 It happens rarely (in less than 1 in 100 people), but some people may have serious side effects when taking sertraline.

 - chest pain or pressure, or shortness of breath

 - painful erections that last longer than 4 hours – this may happen even when you're not having sex